""

 Information regarding the Data Science advisors and how to make appointment can be found on the program page.

-Data Science Major Program Committee
+Data Science Program Committee

 • Tyler Caraza-Harter (Computer Sciences)